cecilia-moreira/agency-jekyll-theme/_portfolio/project0.md

 alt: image alt text

 ---
-In this project, we document the rise in adopton of centralized school choice mechanisms by investigation the education sector of over 140 countries.
+In this project, we document the rise in adopton of centralized school choice mechanisms by investigating the education sector of over 140 countries.
 Learn more about the project here: https://www.ccas-project.org/